 If you are at work or college and you need to check on that important eBay auction that you're bidding on, but eBay is blocked from your location then you could use a VPN to get around the issue.

 Sometimes using a VPN will allow you to bypass this restriction and make sure you win that auction for the one missing Optimus Prime model from your collection.

-Use a VPN to securely make VOIP calls
+Use a VPN to securely make online voice or video calls

-Conversations over VOIP services, such as Skype and Lync, can be relatively easily hacked into if you're on a public Wi-Fi network.
+Conversations over VOIP services, such as Skype, can be relatively easily hacked into if you're on a public Wi-Fi network.
 Using a VPN makes it much harder for those who you may not want to know your personal details to listen in.